seanavery/realtime-ssd-detection/README.md

 # Realtime SSD Object Detection

-> Asynchronous TensorRT execution for realtime inference
+> Gstreamer, Opencv, Tensort camera pipeline

 ## Materials

-1. Jetson hardware with camera attachment.
-See the previous article for details on how to build.
+1. Jetson hardware with camera CSI attachment.
+See the [previous article](https://seanavery.github.io/jetson-nano-box/#/) for details on how to build.
+2. Need to have OpenCV installed.
+See [instructions](https://jkjung-avt.github.io/opencv-on-nano/) from  JK Jung's blog.

 ## Procedure

-### 0. Convert Onnx Model to TensorRT Engine
+The goal for this blog post, is to write the "hello world" of computer vision.
+In other workds we get some object detection neural net running and visualize results.

-### 1. GStreamer OpenCV Camera Capture
+### 0. GStreamer OpenCV Camera Capture

 We can write a simple python script to feed a GStreamer pipeline into a `cv2::VideoCapture` object.
+First [nvarguscamerasrc]() is used for camera bringup and to set the `whitebalance` mode to auto.
+Then the frame is flipped 180 degrees and formatted as BGR for Opencv [VideoCapture]() ingestion.

 ```
 import time